speedment/speedment-doc/pages/speedment_examples.md

 ...
 ```

 ### Many-to-Many relations

 A Many-to-Many relationship is defined as a relationship between two tables where many multiple rows from a first table can match multiple rows in a second table.
 Often a third table is used to form these relations.
 For example, an actor may participate in several films and a film usually have several actors.

-In this example we will create a filmography for all actors using a third table `film_actors` that contains foreign keys to both films and actors.
+The example below creates a filmography for all actors using a third table `film_actors` that contains foreign keys to both films and actors.

 ``` java
     Join<Tuple3<FilmActor, Film, Actor>> join = joinComponent